 The Conservation Trust for Florida was founded in 1999 as a 501(c)(3) nonprofit land trust.
 The mission of the Conservation Trust for Florida is to work with landowners to save Florida’s wild and working landscapes for future generations.
-To date, we have worked with private landowners, governmental agencies, and partnering nonprofits to protect 10,000 acres.
+To date, we have worked with private landowners, governmental agencies, and partnering nonprofits to protect over 19,000 acres.

 With a reputation for reliability, consistency and longevity, we continue to build on our foundation of relationships with private landowners in rural communities and strong partnerships with agencies and nonprofit organizations.